Tech-at-DU/React-Fundamentals-tutorial/P02-Building-Content/content.md

       - POPOSSpace
       - POPOSSpace

-If you imagine your project as file structure you can see that you have components nested within components.
+If you imagine your project as tree structure you can see that you have components nested within components similar to the HTML DOM.

 # Add some Local Image Files